Assembling your view…

 Crunching costs, sorting signals, rendering insights.

-Here's the finding that keeps coming up in different analyses: Leicester stands out as the top-ranked city in this analysis.
-With a cost index of 89 and median income of £28,500, it offers below-average costs relative to the rest of United Kingdom.
+Here's the finding that keeps coming up in different analyses: Leicester has a cost index of 93 — 10 points below the United Kingdom national average of 103.
+Median income is £30,000 with rent at £860/month, putting the rent-to-income ratio at 34%.
 That's not a marginal difference — it reshapes your monthly budget.

-On quality of life, Leicester leads with a composite score of 58/100 — reflecting its safety (55), healthcare (68), and walkability (65) metrics.
+On quality of life, Leicester scores a composite score of 57/100 — reflecting its safety (55), healthcare (68), and walkability (65) metrics.
 And here's the trade-off: affordability and QoL don't always move in the same direction, and United Kingdom is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ONS, Land Registry, HMRC.